 Track as much as you can about the operational side of your business.
 You ideally need to create a data dashboard and update it at least monthly, so you can compare to previous months or years, looking for any trends which might raise a flag.

-TIP: By understanding the numbers in your own business you can spot problem early and develop solutions using hard data – not guesswork.
+TIP: By understanding the numbers in your own business you can spot problems early and develop solutions using hard data – not guesswork.

 7. Cash is king

 All industries go through waves, often unexpectedly, and you need to be able to brace against them as best as possible.
 This often simply means supporting drops in revenue with a cache of finance for rainy days.
 Aim for at least three months break-even in the bank.

 TIP: Don’t spend all your profit – keep some back to help you ride and survive the rough times.
 Softening the impact of risks allows you to take more of them.

 Whilst the UK’s decision to Brexit had a huge impact on us, it was going to be a 50:50 decision either way, which meant we should have been better prepared.

 TIP: Keep up-to-date.
 Don’t be ignorant to wider scale events that might have a future impact.

 Take your time to employ; we did and it’s really helped us flourish, but equally learnt from similar judgements.
 Surround yourself with trustworthy staff and give them as much autonomy as possible.